preislerdesign/english-for-designers/03-aboutness/index.md

 ## About Me

-Hi my name is Sam, a graphics designer working mostly on branding projects, websites, and advertising strategies as a frontend.
+Hi my name is Samuel Preisler, a graphics designer working mostly on branding projects, websites, and advertising strategies as a frontend.

 ## My story